 So the best and probably the safest way to ensure this does not happen is to always purchase from a company that has a proven track record.
 It may be cheaper to purchase from some alternatives, but the risk is not worth taking.
 It will just kill your investment in solar technology by giving you meager energy savings.
 So buy from the right companies and save in the long term.

 Buying a PV power system is not a difficult task if you know what you should be looking for.
 Though it is a very exciting investment, you need to be very careful so that you do not spend more than necessary and you do not invest in the wrong panels which do not give you, your return on investment.

-The industry has its own share of unscrupulous products and companies.
-When it comes to buying yours, remember the old adage, “If it sounds too good to be true, it probably isn’t.”
-It’s better to shell out a few hundred dollars more and save money in the long term than to save a few hundred dollars now and lose money for the next 2 decades.
+The industry has its share of unscrupulous products and companies.
+When it comes to buying yours, remember the adage, “If it sounds too good to be true, it probably isn’t.”
+It’s better to shell out a few hundred dollars more and save money in the long term than to save a few hundred dollars now and lose money for the next two decades.

 Find panels with a low NPR of not more than 7%.
 Go for with higher efficiency cells as the entire system they will take up less space per output, and they are sometimes the same price as the less efficient ones.
 Look at the PTC wattage rating as it is a standardized and more accepted rating than when compared to the STC.
 Always purchase from trusted manufacturers with a good track record as it will give you more security in your investment in the form of time proof warranty.
 Finding solar panels for sale is not that difficult, when you know exactly how to do it.